Rishi5200/Quiz-App/README.md

 To view the H2 console:

 **To Run the application**

-mvn clean install
+Step 1: mvn clean install

-mvn spring-boot:run
+Step 2: mvn spring-boot:run

-and now go live in index.html
+Step 3: Run the index.html by using live server

 # Prerequisites: